unironi/unironi.github.io/README.md

 # About Me

 Hi!
 I'm Oroni, and I recently graduated from the University of Waterloo with a Bachelor of Computer Science + HCI Specialization + Psychology minor.
+I am currently looking for full-time opportunities related to web development, software development, data science, UI/UX design or research, front-end or full-stack, and even computational art.
+I have dabbled in a little bit of many topics, so I could go in any direction at the moment (in terms of simulated annealing, my career life is represented by a very high temperature).
+I have also been a life-long art hobbyist including hand-drawn illustration, digital art, and occasional private singing and piano-playing.
+While I am done with school now, I have been staying on top of industry trends (e.g. Next.js, SQL, Python in more data science applications, etc.), reviewing my past courses, and cooking up some personal project ideas.

-I am currently looking for full-time opportunities related to web development, UI/UX design or research, or software development, so please reach out to me at o3hasan@uwaterloo.ca or oronihasan@gmail.com for inquiries.
+If you have any inquiries for me, please reach out to me at o3hasan@uwaterloo.ca or oronihasan@gmail.com.

 # My Co-ops